 In addition, the researchers were able to show a similar magnetic field-dependent effect in young fish larvae.
 “This is a decisive advantage because in their early developmental stages, the fish are still almost transparent,” said Antonella Lauri, a postdoctoral fellow and joint lead author.
 “Thus, we can use imaging techniques to study the brain of the fish during behavioral runs with changing magnetic fields.”
 The scientists were already able to identify a candidate region in the brain – a track that could now lead to the unknown magnetic receptor cells.

-Gil Gregor Westmeyer, principal investigator on this ERC-funded study, concludes: “Magnetoreception is one of the few senses whose mechanism is not understood.
+Gil Gregor Westmeyer, the principal investigator on this ERC-funded study, concludes: “Magnetoreception is one of the few senses whose mechanism is not understood.
 The kind of multidisciplinary work we present here will ultimately lead to an understanding of the biophysical mechanism of magnetoreception and its underlying neuronal computation.
 These findings could also offer interesting approaches to engineer biological systems for the remote control of molecular processes with magnetic fields.”